-Article 10 (g) of the CEDAW provides that States Parties shall ensure ''[t]he same Opportunities to participate actively in sports and physical education" for girls and women as for boys and men.
+Article 10 (g) of the CEDAW provides that States Parties shall ensure "[t]he same Opportunities to participate actively in sports and physical education" for girls and women as for boys and men.
 This should include the provision of opportunities for girls and women to participate in sports and physical education on a single-sex basis.
 To ensure fairness and safety for women and girls, the entry of boys and men who claim to have female 'gender identities' into teams, competitions, facilities, or changing rooms, inter alia, set aside for women and girls should be prohibited as a form of sex discrimination.

-Reaffirming the need for the elimination of violence against women assistance in child care and maintenance, treatment, counselling, and health and social services, facilities and programmes, as well as support structures, and should take all other appropriate measures to promote their safety and physical and psychological rehabilitation."
+Reaffirming the need for the elimination of violence against women

+(a) States should "[w]ork to ensure, to the maximum extent feasible in the light of their available resources and, where needed, within the framework of international cooperation, that women subjected to violence and, where appropriate, their children have specialized assistance, such as rehabilitation, assistance in child care and maintenance, treatment, counselling, and health and social services, facilities and programmes, as well as support structures, and should take all other appropriate measures to promote their safety and physical and psychological rehabilitation."
 (UNDEVW, Article 4 (g)).